Profile image

 Advised by Prof. Yu-Chiang Frank Wang

-• Developed an Audio-Visual Transformers model to learn cross-modal contextual features for locating sounding sources in an image, and conducted thorough experimental studies with the MUSIC dataset.
+• Developed an Audio-Visual Transformers model to learn cross-modal contextual features for locating sounding sources in an image, and conducted thorough experimental studies with the MIT-MUSIC dataset.

 • Selected Projects